 According to Carl Germano, R.D., CNS, CDN, the author of Road to Ananda: Simple Guide to the Endocannabinoid System, Hemp Phytocannabinoids/CBD, and Your Health, the use of pesticides, herbicides, and genetic modification is not uncommon in the hemp industry.

 The fact that hemp is a bioaccumulator makes this trend concerning.
 This plant is super efficient at removing pollutants from the air, water, and soil—meaning if it's not grown carefully, its extracts could contain those accumulated toxins.
-Also, if not stored and handled diligently, hemp is prone to growing certain kinds of fungi that can produce aflatoxin, a substance that can cause liver damage and other health issues.
+Also, if not stored and handled diligently, hemp is prone to growing certain kinds of fungi3 that can produce aflatoxin, a substance that can cause liver damage and other health issues3.

 All this to say, it's important to buy your hemp from a trustworthy source.
 Look for a certified organic, non-GMO product that's been tested for contaminants like pesticides and heavy metals.